sbonaretti/timeSavers/README.md

 # timeSavers

-Instructions to use and create software tools
+A bounch of notes on how to use and create software tools